khanaaziz1/Hacktoberfest_2019/README.md

 ## Rules for making changes to this repository

 Choose the programming language you would like to contribute to , find its respective folder and add the code to it.
-If the folder is not present , then create the folder with the name of the programming language.
+If the folder is not present , then create the folder with the name of the programming language (always create folder name in lowercase letters).

 ## Resources
 1. Markdown : Markdown is a lightweight markup language like HTML, with plain text formatting syntax.